 Tank battalion commanders received this order: “You will make plans, to be communicated to company commanders only, and be prepared to destroy within one hour after receipt by radio, or other means, of the word ‘CRASH’, all tanks and combat vehicles, arms, ammunition, gas, and radios: reserving sufficient trucks to close to rear echelons as soon as accomplished.”

 Capt.
-Fred Bruni, HQ’s commanding officer, gave his men the news of the surrender the night of April 8.
+Fred Bruni, Hq’s commanding officer, gave his men the news of the surrender the night of April 8.
 He told the soldiers to destroy their weapons and any supplies that could be used by the Japanese.
-The only thing they were told not to destroy were the company’s trucks.
+The only thing they were told not to destroy was the company’s trucks.
 Somehow Bruni came up with enough bread and pineapple juice to hold what he called, “Our last supper.”

 On April 9, 1942, Bataan was surrendered to the Japanese at 7:00 A.M.
 The members of the company remained in their bivouac until ordered to move.
 James was now a Prisoner of War.
-On April 11, the first Japanese soldiers appeared at HQ company’s encampment.
+On April 11, the first Japanese soldiers appeared at Hq Company’s encampment.
 A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
 Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.

 The company boarded their trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat and watched, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.